Last updated: September 1, 2025

 extensions:

-basic_auth: # Example: using a basic auth extension
+basicauth: # Example: using a basicauth extension

-htpasswd_file: /etc/otelcol/users.htpasswd
+file: /etc/otelcol/users.htpasswd

 receivers: